 Vertigo Information - Balance Disorders

 What are the preventive measures for BPPV?

-• Keep still, sit, or lie down when symptoms occur.
+• Stay still, sit, or lie down immediately when dizziness occurs.

+Vertigo Information - Balance Disorders